GreatBahram/braglog/docs/index.md

 uv tool install braglog
 ```

-## Simply log what you have achieved today
+Simply log what you have achieved today:
 ```shell
 braglog Today I expedited the famous sql query and made it 25% faster!
 ```